stateio/stateio.github.com/source/_posts/2012-11-09-hacking-letterpress.markdown

 ![winning](/assets/images/letterpress/winning.png)

-As it turns out, Letterpress's dictionary and word check is stored and performed locally on your phone.
+As it turns out, letterpress's dictionary is stored on the device.
 By simply adding words to Letterpress's dictionary, you can register any combination of letters as a valid word.

 Inside your iPhone, the dictionary is spread across a